August 25 , 26 September 1, 2, 3, 8, 9, 15, 16, 22, 23, 29, 30

 Photo by Melissa Jo York-Tilley.

-Royal Event: The Closing Ceremony and Royal FarewellJoin the villagers at 6:55pm at the gate to bid the King, Queen, and Royal Court a final farewell in this official closing ceremony.
-We lower the royal standard and sing the beautiful ballad, Wild Mountain Thyme, to end our festival day.
+Royal Event: The Closing Ceremony and Royal FarewellJoin the villagers at 6:55pm at the gate to bid the King, Queen, and Royal Court a final farewell in this brief official closing ceremony.

 Shakespeare's Henry VIIIThe Acting Company presents Shakespeare's Henry VIII.
 Directed by Mary Ann Jung.
 This 50 minute production will focus on the rise of Anne Boleyn, Henry and Katherine's annulment trial at Blackfriars, and the fall of Cardinal Wolsey.